acbsp/bonafide.guru/en/contents.rst

 |SP| sharply convicts wrong activity of the *Gaudya-maths*
 leaders.
-He doesn’t only forewarn His disciples in the letters, telling the truth about His own Godbrothers, but also in His books **Srila Prabhupada says**: "... our preaching work is going on successfully, *in spite of the many impediments offered by antagonistic demons*".
+He doesn’t only forewarn His disciples in the letters, telling the truth about His own Godbrothers, but also in His books **|SP| says**:
+"... our preaching work is going on successfully, *in spite of the many impediments offered by antagonistic demons*".
 Dear readers, which demons do you think |SP| speaks about?
 Further in the same chapter Prabhupada says: " *The members of the